AntSmith60/code-as-story/expo.md

 - the linguistical set of those things that have meaning

-## CONTEXTS and KNOWLEDGE
+## KNOWLEDGE and CONTEXTS

-_(1, 0)continuum_:lexicographics.dataclasses: allows us to create named structures for attestations, and lexemes

-_(439, 0)knowledge_:lexicographics.LexicalOccurence: holds an attestation contextualised lexical entity
+_(221, 0)knowledge_:lexicographics.LexicalOccurence: holds an attestation contextualised lexical entity

-_(477, 0)knowledge_:lexicographics.Lexeme: holds a lexeme - the canonical occurence, category and semantic content of a lexical
+_(259, 0)knowledge_:lexicographics.Lexeme: holds a lexeme - the canonical occurence, category and semantic content of a lexical

-_(14, 0)knowledge_:lexicographics.ExpoTags: The types of semantic meaning we can use to adorn our code-base.
+_(11, 0)knowledge_:lexicographics.ExpoTags: The types of semantic meaning we can use to adorn our code-base.